saminulh/shared-articles/Democracy Sourcebook Essays/Political Man - Seymour Martin Lipset.md

 - Re [[#^4648bc]]: I guess [[Adam Przeworski]] does some analysis of this?
 - Re [[#^69e161]]: Interesting
 ## Final thoughts
 The statistical results of course aren't super compelling, just a ton of associational data, can't really make much meaningful causal analysis from it.
-A lot of other theorizing happening, some of which is interesting, but also felt at times a bit "synthesis illusion"-y.
+A lot of other theorizing happening, some of which is interesting, but also felt at times a bit "synergy illusion"-y.
 # David (02/06/24)
 ## Questions and Comments